 What have Irish consumers been buying in lockdown?

-Bank of Ireland debit card data shows more buying home fitnesss and gaming products
+Bank of Ireland debit card data shows more buying home fitness and gaming products

-There was an increase of 122 per cent in Playstation spend, while Xbox increased by 86 per cent.
+There was an increase of 122 per cent in PlayStation spend, while Xbox increased by 86 per cent.
+Photograph: Bloomberg

 Irish consumers have been spending more on home fitness products, gaming and streaming services since the Government’s coronavirus restrictions were introduced, while spending on air travel and accommodation has plummeted, new data shows.